Hpy2GitHub/simple-drinks-static/README.md

 # simple-drinks-static
-Simple way to keep track of beverages consumed during the day
+Simple way to keep track of beverages consumed during the day.
+Migrated from android/cordova/ionic.